 What is a standard variable home loan?

-In the 1990’s the standard variable home loan was the prime loan lenders advertised to the public.
-This loan type came with many features like an offset account and redraw.
-Most lenders who offered a standard variable home loan were major banks like:
+This type of loan comes with many features like an offset account and redraw facility.
+Most lenders who offered a standard variable home loan are major banks such as:

 - Commonwealth Bank

 Plus many more!

 Benefits of a standard variable loan

 The standard variable type of loan comes with the many benefits allocated to flexible loans.
 This loan can come with an initial honeymoon period with some lenders, and is called a standard variable after the first year’s honeymoon period is over.
 In addition, the standard variable generally has a flexible redraw facility.
 This allows you to redraw excess funds paid into the loan.
 Many lenders nowadays will also allow you to do the redraw for free, although some lenders restrict the minimum redraw amount to $1000.

 Many lenders offer discounts on standard variable home loans.
 When a discount is applied, this generally turns the loans into a professional package loan.
 Professional packaged loans within a standard variable loan are common with loan amounts greater than $150,000..
 The discount applied to a professional package off the standard variable varies from one lender to another.

 As a basic rule, a lender will offer 0.8% – 1.5% discount off a standard variable loan for loans over $250,000.